Northwold Estate campaigners fight developers over demolition of housing blocks

 Developers face a fight with neighbours if they go ahead with plans to tear down more than 100 homes on an Upper Clapton estate.

-Tenants and leaseholders on the Northwold Estate feel the community will be destroyed if The Guinness Partnership goes ahead with the proposals, which they believe were set in stone before the consultation.
+Tenants and leaseholders on the Northwold Estate feel the community will be destroyed if The Guinness Partnership goes ahead with the proposals, which they believe were set in stone before the ongoing consultation even began.

-The landlord is officially still consulting on three options for development: full demolition, partial demolition and infill of the estate, where rapper Professor Green grew up.
+The landlord is officially still weighing up three options for development: full demolition, partial demolition and infill of the estate, where rapper Professor Green grew up.

 The preferred option, partial demolition, would see a number of the blocks bulldozed and people have already been told who will be affected.
 A campaign group has been set up to tackle the recommendation, with some on the estate believing it’s a case of social cleansing that will see families who have lived there for generations kicked out of their homes.

 The 1930s estate has 480 flats, 140 of which are leasehold.
 Campaigners say there’s nothing wrong with most of them and have accused bosses of making up their minds before the consultation began after finding documents from prospective contractors detailing the potential work.